Space is one of the most important elements of design. It covers everything from the small spaces between text to the big empty areas on a webpage.

-White space refers to any blank or empty space surrounding all the other elements in a design composition.
-It is the space between text, images, buttons, and other objects that a user can see on a page or a screen.
+White space is one of the 13 basic design principles and refers to any blank or empty space surrounding all the other elements in a design composition.
+It is the space between text, images, buttons and other objects that a user can see on a page or a screen.

 In this example, all the areas without any text or image are considered white space:

 Also called negative space, white space can be classified according to its size and use in a particular design.

 When space is intentionally added to highlight certain elements, it is called active white space.
 For example, in this poster, the text is purposely put at the bottom right of the page to allot the entire space in the center for the graphic illustrations:

 On the other hand, for space that is naturally created like those between words and around fixed objects such as logos, it is called passive white space.

 There is also micro and macro white space.
 Micro white space refers to small spaces between elements like the spaces between lines and paragraphs or the spaces between options in a menu.